All Products

 • "2000-01-01 08:00:00.000+0800"

-• "" (A NULL value is output as an empty string to the CSV file.)
+• "" (NULL is output as an empty string to the CSV file.)

-• This is a millisecond-granularity timestamp.
+• It is essentially a timestamp with millisecond granularity.
 Changing the time zone affects the output.
 The default output format is "yyyy-MM-dd HH:mm:ss.SSSx".

-• You can change the system time zone using odps.sql.timezone to control the time zone offset of the output value.
+• You can use odps.sql.timezone to change the system time zone to control the time zone offset of the output value.

-• You can also customize the parsing and output format by setting odps.text.option.datetime.io.format.
-For more information about the format, see: DateTimeFormatter.
+• You can also customize the parsing and output formats by setting odps.text.option.datetime.io.format.
+For more information about the format, see DateTimeFormatter.

 TIMESTAMP